careermusic networkingmusic industry connectionsmusic conferencesmusic career

 Canadian Music Week (Toronto, May) and Folk Alliance International (various locations) are strong conferences for their respective audiences.
 Folk Alliance in particular is known for the quality of its informal networking -- the "hallway conference" culture where artists, managers, and booking agents spend hours in casual conversation is notably more relationship-driven than the badge-collecting atmosphere of larger events.

 What to do before any conference: Research attendees in advance.
 Most major conferences publish speaker lists and attendee directories.
 LinkedIn search the names of people you want to meet.
 Follow them on social media.
 Read what they've been working on.
 When you walk up to introduce yourself and say something specific ("I saw your talk last year on sync licensing and it changed how I approach placements") you signal that you've done real work -- and people respond to that.
+Many of the best networking opportunities at industry events happen at the festival circuit -- if you are preparing for that environment, our festival season survival guide for independent artists covers how to approach those conversations and make the most of every professional interaction you have on-site.

 Online Communities That Matter